KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 ## Implementation Note
 This section is non-normative

-Implementations may calculate the irradiance cubemap from the specular radiance cubemap and use instead.
+Implementations may calculate the irradiance from the specular radiance cubemap and use instead.
 One possible benefit with spherical harmonics is that it is generally enough evaluate the harmonics on a per vertex basis, instead of sampling a cubemap on a per fragment basis.

 [Realtime Image Based Lighting using Spherical Harmonics](https://metashapes.com/blog/realtime-image-based-lighting-using-spherical-harmonics/)